Para leer esta página en español, desplácese hacia arriba y haga clic en el enlace que dice "Translate" (Traducir) y elija "Spanish" (español).

 Travel and Event Testing

 Consult with airlines, destinations, or events several days before arriving.
-Each entity has unique test requirements and a list of preferred providers that issue acceptable results.
+Each entity has unique testing requirements and a list of preferred providers that issue acceptable results.
 Arriving at a gate without acceptable test results can cost you time and frustration.

 Not all COVID-19 test providers in Marin County are approved for travel testing, or can guarantee test results in time for travel or event -related testing.
 Some may provide expedited test results for additional cost.
 Before scheduling your COVID-19 test, check with your test provider to see if they meet the required test result certification and timelines.